Nainoaian/Nainoaian.github.io/projects/Reader.md

 <img class="ui medium right floated rounded image" src="../images/vacay-home-page.png">

-Quantopian is a crowd-sourced hedge fund that provides an IPython Notebook platform for the purpose of quantitative analysis and development of trading algorithms in order to buy and sell
+Quantopian is a crowd-sourced hedge fund that provides an IPython Notebook platform for the purpose of quantitative analysis and the development of trading algorithms in order to buy and sell securities.
+Quantopian also provides a backtesting function which allows for the observance of how well an algorithm will do when tested against previously existing stock trends.